 top of page

-Sean’s first day fly fishing on the South Platte River was cold, chaotic, humbling, and unforgettable — and it marked the moment he officially became a fly fisherman.
+Sean’s first day fly fishing on the South Platte River was cold, chaotic, humbling, and unforgettable.
+It marked the moment he officially became a fly fisherman.

 Sean had never picked up a fly rod in his life.
 He stood on the bank outfitting himself in a brand-new pair of waders and a wading belt he had purchased from Cabela's just the day before.
 While I rarely wear a wading belt myself, I insisted Sean wear one for two very specific reasons.
 First, if he took a tumble, the belt would stop the freezing river water from filling his waders and dragging him downstream.
 Second, it gave me a sturdy handle.
 I needed to hold onto him from behind until he adjusted to the forceful push of the current and found his footing.